-The internal mechanism of the sphere has a low center of gravity, causing the center of gravity to shift and the sphere to roll.
+The internal mechanism of the sphere has a low center of gravity, The wheels pull this internal mechanism up the side of the sphere, causing the center of gravity to shift and the sphere to roll.
 Once the sphere has begun to roll, the center of gravity and the motion of the internal structure reach equilibrium, making the sphere roll at a constant rate.